vltabacaru/testing/sqldev-cicd-liquibase/sqlcl-cicd/sqlcl-cicd.md

 1. Create a new folder for database changes in your project main folder, for the first version of your project.

+    > **Note** : Creating a separate folder for your versions and subversions is optional.
+It may be useful to keep individual changelogs for all objects you change and capture in each one of the versions and subversions.
+At the same time, you will have to create a new folder.
+If you have yearly major releases (v.21) and monthly subversions (v.21.4), every month you will create a new subfolder in your project main folder.

+    > You can rely on your Git repository to manage your releases (versions and subversions), and save all changelog files in your project main folder.
+Once an object is modified, and changes are captured, the chagelog in the project main folder is overwritten.

     ````
     cd ~/cicd-ws-rep00